exakat/exakat/docs/Rules.rst

 .. _multiple-definition-of-the-same-argument:

-Multiple Definition of the same argument
+Multiple Definition Of The Same Argument
 ########################################